HugaertsDries/delta-notifier/README.md

 Debugging can be enabled in the service by setting environment variables.
 The following may be handy:

+  - `LOG_SERVER_CONFIGURATION`: Logs the contents of the configuration it has received
+  - `LOG_REQUESTS`: Logs the incoming request body
   - `DEBUG_DELTA_SEND`: Logs all delta messages that are being sent to clients
   - `DEBUG_DELTA_MATCH`: Logs a check for each target block, indicating a check will occur
   - `DEBUG_TRIPLE_MATCHES_SPEC`: Extensive logging for triples matching a given specification.
 Handy when requests are unexpectedly not sent.